RI-SE/ATOS/docs/Installation/installation.md

 ```bash
 source /opt/ros/humble/setup.bash
 ```
+Add the above line to ~/.bashrc or similar startup script to automate this process.

 ## <a name="dependencies"></a> Dependencies & external libraries
 In order to build ATOS, dependencies and exernal libraries need to be installed.
 First install the necessary development packages: